ChurchApps/FreeShowWeb/src/routes/docs/exporting/+page.md

 Access from the application menu: **File** -> **Export**.
 Or press <Key>CTRL/CMD + E</Key>.

-These are the currently cupported export options:
+These are the currently supported export options:

 ### TXT